-Once I obtain such groups, I estimate the conditional mean function using standard cross-fitting within each group of individuals.
+Once I obtain such groups, I estimate the conditional mean function using standard cross-fitting within each group of individuals as in Athey and Wager (2021).
+Specifically, I partition each group g into K equally sized folds; for individual i in group g, fold k, I estimate her conditional mean function using information from all units in each fold in group g except fold k.
 I repeat the same algorithm for the propensity score, where I first estimate the individual treatment probability and then aggregate such probabilities as in Remark 1.
 Algorithm 3 presents the details and Algorithm 1 a summary.